A small shop, a stack of lumber, the fragrance of wood in the air.

 My main passion is creating shoji lamps, especially in the shape of various polyhedra.
 This provides a focus for my creative expression that is both whimsical and practical, a balance I enjoy.

 I also appreciate quality.
 The few times I've wandered into furniture stores I've had either an allergic reaction to the shoddiness of manufacturing or just plain sticker shock, so in most cases I've opted to make my own stuff: simple but well made bookshelves, desks, end tables, bed platforms, and so on.
 A glimpse of my woodworking >

 Appreciating the tools that make it possible

-I've spent a bit of time reading online tool reviews and have found that I value the personal reviews of other individual woodworkers the most, so I've posted some thoughts about the tools I appreciate using: Woodworking tool reviews.
+I've spent a bit of time reading online tool reviews and have found that I value the personal reviews of other individual woodworkers the most, so I've posted some thoughts about the tools I appreciate using: Tool reviews >

 I've tried a lot of different tools over the years.
 One thing I learned is to buy quality tools if possible.
 They provide two things that cheap tools often don't: accuracy and longevity.
 In some cases, they're also safer.
 And it's simply a pleasure to hold and use a tool that has been designed and made with care.

 Making shoji lamps requires a lot of small hand tools—micro clamps, small hand saws, a hand miter saw, and so on—as well as some power tools like a band saw, planer, and palm sander.